Adidas and Nike battle for soccer supremacy in World Cup year

 "Forget all you may have heard or written about a weak Adidas performance in football in 2013.
 We are leading this category that is so close to the Adidas DNA," Chief Executive Herbert Hainer said last week.

-"2014 is a football year and it will be an Adidas football year," he added, targeting record annual soccer-related sales of 2 billion euros ($2.8 billion).
+"2014 is a football year and it will be an Adidas football year," he added, targeting record annual soccer-related sales of 2 billion euros.

 However, Hainer conceded that competition is fierce, with the top two brands sharing upwards of 80 percent of the market for many soccer products.